ocupop/dart4web/src/_guides/quick-start.md

 ---
 layout: guide
-title: "webdev QuickStart"
+title: "Quick Start"
 description: "A guide to get you quickly writing web apps in Dart."
 ---

-This is a quickstart guide to get you up and running so you can write web apps using Dart.
+This guide aims get you up and running so you can write web apps using Dart.

 ## Try it!